2onelab

 Conclusion – Metal 3D Printing

-FAQ: Metal 3D Printing
+FAQ - Metal 3D Printing

 3D metal printers are specially designed machines that receive information for creating an object (CAD file) via software instructions.
 Based on this design data, the respective layers are layered with the metal material, for example using a laser (SLM process).